Is CBD Oil Legal in the US?

 As it is probably evident from the table above, there seem to be some significant inconsistencies regarding the question what states is CBD legal in.
 In order to shed some clearance on the matter, you could also keep in mind the fact that all of the 50 states in the US have their own color-coding.

-- CBD oil tested with 3rd party labs
+- Broad-spectrum CBD oil

 The color-coding is there to help people better-understand certain specific intricacies surrounding cannabis laws in each state.
 Earlier, I told you about the Farm Bill and how each state can choose to place restrictions negating the effects of that bill - since this is where the majority of confusion lies, it’s also where the colors come in, too.